Kafka

 Get started

-To subscribe to or collect messages from Apache Kafka, run the plugin from the command line or through the configuration file as shown below.
+To subscribe to or collect messages from Apache Kafka, run the plugin from the command line or through the configuration file as shown in the following examples.

 Command line